ontopic-vkg/ontopic-helm/README.md

 ### Create a user and set password as secret

 Ontopic Studio has a default user _test_ with password _test_.
-You can customize this value, creating a new user and secret using the script _./create-user.sh_
+You can skip this section or customize this value, creating a new user and secret using the script _./create-user.sh_

 Create the secret with the script, a new file with the chosen password will be generated in a new folder _secrets_
 ```bash